thundiverter/Thundiverter/README.md

 ### About Me
 My name is Ivan.
 I am currently a university student (studying Applied Mathematics and Computer Science).
 Also, I study web development on my own and work on personal projects.

 I created my first (very simple) website in 2019.
-Since then, I've been obsessed with web development, especially with frontend.
+Since then, I'm obsessed with web development, especially with frontend.
 I love designing websites, thinking through various little details, and then implementing these ideas into a final product.

-Speaking of my other interests, I'm quite an active editor on various FANDOM's wikis.
-Actually, FANDOM (formerly known as Wikia) became a huge motivation for me to try myself in web development.

 ### Technologies I Use
 <table>